 One option is a calendar of events from the UN.
 There you can find information about days like Earth Day, Water Day, and so on, and prepare your materials in advance.
 The UN also publishes its own statistics that you can use in your publications.
 Of course, you should also monitor news feeds and cooperate with scientists.

 Where do I publish my papers?

 It is always difficult for novice writers to find a place to publish their first essays.
 For starters, you can start with campus newspapers and magazines to add to your portfolio.
 You can get a job at some newspaper or magazine, or you can try your hand at working remotely by publishing your articles on a variety of websites devoted to the topic.
+Check out Jooble if you desire to find a job.
+There are many vacancies for writers, particularly for environmental ones.
 The main thing is not to be afraid to press the “submit” button and not to get upset if you get rejected.